k1tj0ng/CLab-Tue-Group4/README.md

 ## Exercise 2 - Serial Interfaces

 ### Summary Overview
 This exercise involves using the UART ports to receive and transmit data.
 It has a similar concept with the assembly code but using C allows us to use a different approach to check the data registers through the use of interrupts.
-Unlike polling, which loops to check the register values, these interrupts allows us to sort of multitask by pausing its current work and jumps into a specific function (ISR).
 We will use this concept to receive and transmit data given to the UART.
 This exercise is based of the project **W06-UART-modular-design**.

 ### Usage